alonshrestha/blog.alonshrestha.com.np/_posts/2019-10-19-Working-with-Compession-and-Archive-In-Linux.md

 ---
-title: Working with Compression and Archive Files in Linux Using tar
+title: Working with Compression and Archive Files on Linux Using tar
 layout: post
 author: alonshrestha
 categories: